 Should You Paint Your Kitchen Cabinets White?

-Surface preparation is even more important when painting kitchen cabinets white because imperfections are far more noticeable in a light color.
+Surface preparation is even more important when painting kitchen cabinets white because imperfections are more noticeable in a light color.

 Clean the Cabinet Doors and Wall Boxes

-Caulk the Door Panels
+Caulking the Door Panels for Paint

 Sand Before Priming